 Vespa velutina nigrothorax, the yellow-legged hornet (a.k.a the Asian hornet) was found in the UK last season.
 The first European incursion of this hornet was reported in France in 2004.
 The Asian hornet has since spread around 80-100 km per year, invading Spain, Portugal, Italy, Germany and Belgium.
 Adult hornets are voracious predators of honey bees and other beneficial insects, resulting in colony losses in France.
-In September 2016, foraging Asian hornets were reported near Tetbury in Gloucestershire, and a trapped individual was reported from Somerset.
-The nest near Tetbury was found and destroyed by National Bee Unit Inspectors and members of the Wildlife team in the Animal and Plant Health Agency.
+In October 2019, an Asian hornet nest was discovered in Christchurch Dorset, and the nest was destroyed by National Bee Unit Inspectors and members of the Wildlife team in the Animal and Plant Health Agency.
 Despite extensive field inspections, no further foraging Asian hornets were sighted in Somerset.
 Since then, there have been a number of nests discovered and destroyed in the South of England.
 Whilst this is good news, the ability of the Asian hornet to spread rapidly means that we must remain vigilant and aware of any possible activity across a wide area and with spring fast approaching, there is an opportunity for us all to monitor and trap any potential foundress queens.

 In spring, surviving V. velutina queens begin a small primary nest, often in a sheltered location such as in the eaves of a roof or in a garden shed.
 Here they raise the first clutch of workers who take over the queen’s foraging duties.
 At this stage the nest grows quickly, and the hornets often move to establish a secondary nest where there is more space to expand.
 These nests can become very large, and are often located high up in the tree canopy, close to a food source such as apiaries, (see images on BeeBase for further details).